Arkane Linux

 ${data[1]} The tarball compression method, eg. zst

-${data[2]} Image SHA checksum, maybe any SHA variant
+${data[2]} Image SHA checksum, could be any SHA variant

 $arkdep_dir Arkdep's location on the filesystem, eg. /arkdep